- Working with clay

 - Making balanced designs

-Click here for more information on working with clay.
+Click here for more information about working with clay.

 YOU WILL NEED